This article was updated on 13 February 2020.

 Are you an expat looking to call Malaysia home?
-Check out our guide which details the property purchasing process and info on MM2H.
+Check out our guide which details the foreign property ownership process, costs involved and information on MM2H.

-Before making any decisions, you would need to understand certain policies and legal fees imposed by the government.
-This article serves to guide you through the properties available to foreigners, the minimum purchase value imposed by state authorities, and the property financing in Malaysia.
+If you are looking to do the same, you would need to understand certain policies and legal fees imposed by the government.
+This article serves to guide you through the types of properties available to foreigners, the minimum purchase value imposed by state authorities and the property financing procedures in Malaysia.

 Foreign ownership of property is liberal (foreigners can even own 100% of the property) in Malaysia as long as minimum requirements are met.
 In law, foreigners can own any type of properties with the exception of: